 • Pale skin

-The reasons why your blood sugar levels go down could be related to:
+Reasons why your blood sugar levels go down:

 • Some medications